alexamies/chinesenotes-go/README.md

 You will need to add the users manually using SQL statements.
 There is no user interface to add users yet.

+For additional customization you can change the title of the portal with the `Title` variable in the webconfig.yaml file and edit the `styles.css` sheet.
+For the even more customization, just use the portal server JSON API to driver a JavaScript client.

 ## Containerize the app and run locally against a databsae